 About this Course

-Islamic Foundations is a two-part course that aims to provide a structured and comprehensive introduction to the foundational sciences of Islam, covering core topics such as ʿAqīdah, Tafsīr, Tazkiyah, Uṣūl al-Fiqh, ʿUlūm al-Ḥadīth, ʿUlūm al-Qurʾān, and Islamic Apologetics.
+Islamic Foundations is an Eight-Module course that aims to provide a structured and comprehensive introduction to the foundational sciences of Islam, covering core topics such as ʿAqīdah, Tazkiyah, Uṣūl al-Fiqh, ʿUlūm al-Ḥadīth, ʿUlūm al-Qurʾān, Tafsīr, and Islamic Apologetics.

 By studying classical texts and scholarly insights, students will gain a deeper understanding of the principles that shape Islamic belief, practice, and scholarship.
 By the end of this course, students will be equipped with essential Islamic knowledge that strengthens their faith, deepens their understanding of Dīn, and enhances their ability to practice Islam with awareness and certainty in the modern world.